+Our ongoing associate feedback is highly valued, discussed, and most importantly, acted upon, to make improvements.
 In addition to holding action planning sessions, new manager assimilations, and 360 reviews, we also conduct annual employee engagement surveys.
 Last year, employees in over 40 countries, and more than 130 locations participated, providing actionable feedback to support our ongoing employee engagement efforts.
-We are proud to share that our associates feel we are a Great Place to Work® and, in 2022, we received our fourth certification and the highest scores in the history of our Company.
+We are proud to share that our associates feel we are a Great Place to Work® and, in 2023, we received our fifth certification.
 Understanding how our associates feel about their experiences at Avient and our culture is critical and helps us ensure that the right competencies and behaviors are developed across the organization.